AdamPaternostro/Azure-Dual-Region-Deployment-Approach/README.md

 ### In the above diagram:
 - There is Traffic Manager that is global
 - There are two Azure App Services that are deployed to two different regions.
-Each one gets its own DNS name.
+  - Each one gets its own DNS name.
 - There are five websites being hosted on this App Service plan (typically you would have just one for large apps).
-Each of the websites gets their own DNS, so I would have 10 in total.
+  - Each of the websites gets their own DNS, so I would have 10 in total.
 - There is a DocumentDB that is global which has global replication with automatic failover.
+- Application Insights is common since we want to see the traffic for each website reguardless of the number of regions the website is deployed.
 - There is a local storage account in each region (local queues are created)

 ### How things work
 - North Central
-  - Web Traffic arrives at the Web App.
+  - Web Traffic arrives at the Web App
   - The Web App reads and writes to local DocumentDB
   - The Web App reads and writes to local Azure Storage
   - Any Blob that is written to locally needs its Container and Filename (complete "path") written to MyAppSyncQueue (e.g. { "container" : "myfiles", "filename" : "/path/myfile.txt"})